loicmathieu/bookmarkit/README.md

 NOTE: Hibernate is configured to drop and recreate the schema each time you restart your application.
 You can change this behaviour inside your `application.properties`.

-## Step 2 - Observablity: OpenAPI and OpenMetrics
+## Step 2 - Observablity: OpenAPI, OpenMetrics and Health

 Goal: implements Observalibily principles: metrology, health and discoverability